 DGTS &CGTS & GWDD

 DGTS & CGTS& GWDD

 *Greywater is often referred to in shades.
 5 shades are known.

-Unlike other pre-filter system which usually deploy gravel filter, our system uses light weight plastic filter medium for easy maintenance and will allow the trapping of particles in an aerobic environment.
+Unlike other pre-filter systems which usually deploys gravel filter, our system uses lightweight plastic filter medium for easy maintenance and will allow the trapping of particles in an aerobic environment.